 Gender in ERA

 European Research Area (ERA) Priority 4 focuses on gender equality and gender mainstreaming in research and innovation.
-The objective is to foster scientific excellence and a breadth of research by fully utilising gender diversity and equality and avoiding an indefensible waste of talent.
+The objective is to foster scientific excellence and breadth of research by fully utilizing gender diversity and equality and avoiding an indefensible waste of talent.
 Within their National Action Plans (NAPs), European Union Member States (MS) and Associated Countries are asked to develop policies to address gender imbalances particularly at senior levels and in decision making and to strengthen the gender dimension in research.

-GENDERACTION project has analysed the implementation of the NAPS drawing on multiple data sources (results from an analysis of NAP documents, an online survey conducted in 2017 and an update of the survey in early 2019, interviews with members of the Standing Working Group Gender in R&I) and pursues a threefold aim:
+GENDERACTION project has analyzed the implementation of the NAPS drawing on multiple data sources (results from an analysis of NAP documents, an online survey conducted in 2017 and an update of the survey in early 2019, interviews with members of the Standing Working Group Gender in R&I) and pursues a threefold aim:

 1) to provide a set of indicators for monitoring NAP implementation,